Preparing Credit Profile to Qualify for Mortgage: 2025 Guide

 Step 3: Pay Down Credit Card Balances

-Your credit utilization ratio (how much credit you use compared to your limits) affects your score.
-Try to keep your balances under 30% of your limits.
+Your credit utilization ratio (how much credit you use compared to your limits) significantly affects your credit score.
+To maintain a healthy score, it’s advisable to keep your balances under 30% of your credit limits.
 For example, if you have a $1,000 credit limit, aim to use no more than $300.

 Step 4: Don’t Open or Close Credit Accounts